pksrc/cloudtekki/content/posts/veba/trusted-tls-for-veba.md

 ## Let’s Encrypt

-I’m going to be using  [**Let’s Encrypt**](https://letsencrypt.org/) which is a f**ree, automated, open, non-profit Certificate Authority** that provides digital certificates to improve internet security by lowering the barrier to entry for obtaining and binding certificates.
+I’m going to be using  [**Let’s Encrypt**](https://letsencrypt.org/) which is a **free, automated, open, non-profit Certificate Authority** that provides digital certificates to improve internet security by lowering the barrier to entry for obtaining and binding certificates.
 Here’s a quick view of their rise in under 3 years —

 {{<image src="https://miro.medium.com/max/1788/1*dY4UkRL-4gUIhsAneLHpvw.png" caption="https://letsencrypt.org/stats/">}}